 Insofar as the storyline goes, it is a little longwinded.
 But it is probably because a certain atmosphere needed to be established — bejeweled monarchs, impoverished villages, and extravagant palaces.

 For the most part, The Tsarina’s Daughter is an enjoyable read.
 However, I didn’t quite appreciate the sprinkle of fantasy when the forest spirit prophesized the fates of Lizenka and Anoushka.
 To me, fantasy no matter how minute it is to the novel’s entirety has no place is an otherwise great historical fiction.
 Overall, four satisfying stars.

-I received a digital ARC from Berkley Publishing Group through NetGalley.
+I received a physical ARC from St. Martin’s Press for this book tour.
 The review herein is completely my own and contains my honest thoughts and opinions.